-Currently I am an Associate Professor and Director of the Centre for Quantitative Medicine at the Duke-NUS Medical School, Singapore, and an Associate Professor in the Department of Statistics and Applied Probability at the National University of Singapore.
+I am an Associate Professor jointly appointed by the Centre for Quantitative Medicine, Duke-NUS Medical School, and the Department of Statistics and Applied Probability at the National University of Singapore.
 I also hold an Adjunct Associate Professor position with the Department of Biostatistics and Bioinformatics at Duke University, USA.
+At Duke-NUS, I have previously served as the Director of the Centre for Quantitative Medicine during 2014-2018, and also as the founding Co-director of the PhD program in Integrated Biostatistics and Bioinformatics, first of its kind in Singapore.

-Prior to joining Duke-NUS in 2013, I was an Assistant Professor at the Department of Biostatistics, Columbia University, USA, during 2009-2013.
-Previously I had completed my Master of Statistics degree from the Indian Statistical Institute, Kolkata, India, and then my PhD in Statistics from the University of Michigan, Ann Arbor, USA, under the supervision of Prof. Susan A. Murphy.
+Prior to joining Duke-NUS in 2013, I was an Assistant Professor at the Department of Biostatistics, Columbia University, USA during 2009-2013.
+Previously, I had completed my Master of Statistics degree from the Indian Statistical Institute, Kolkata, India, and then my PhD in Statistics from the University of Michigan, Ann Arbor, USA, under the supervision of Prof. Susan A. Murphy.
 Here is a copy of my dissertation.

-My primary research interest lies in developing statistical methods to facilitate evidence-based personalized medicine in a time-varying setting, specifically in the area of dynamic treatment regimes (DTRs) or adaptive treatment strategies.
+My primary research interest lies in developing statistical methods to facilitate data-driven personalized medicine in a time-varying setting, specifically in the area of dynamic treatment regimes (DTRs) or adaptive interventions.
 DTRs are decision rules about recommended treatments based on past treatment and time-varying patient characteristics.
 Once developed, these treatment regimes can be employed as decision support systems for clinicians, and are deemed as a key element of the chronic care model of health care.
 Jointly with Dr. Erica E.M.
 Moodie, I wrote the first textbook on this cutting-edge topic, published by Springer Inc., New York, in August 2013.

 Here is the link to my Google Scholar citation page.